cpaproth/sk/README.md

 ## History

 Currently, this software is in [beta phase](https://github.com/cpaproth/sk/tags) and needs some testing.
+* 1.4: CDF 9/7 wavelet based video codec, a noise gate for the microphone, and the server can act as a relay between the peers
 * 1.3: more robust network connections, pause broadcasting of the video and audio signal, and show the last trick
 * 1.2: MDCT-based audio codec, wavelet-based image codec with range encoding, and a more flexible network protocol
 * 1.1: ported from FLTK2.0 to FLTK1.3